Mile End: Beginnings

+The River Lea, the historic western boundary of Essex, was once much wilder and formed a formidable obstacle.
+The road, which has existed since at least Roman times, once forded the river at Old Ford in northern Bow.
+It moved to its present-day alignment after the foundation of Bow Bridge in 1110.
+The new bridge was around 900 metres south-east of the ford, requiring a new alignment to be established.

+The area running alongside Mile End Road was known as Mile End Green, a large open common which became known as a place of assembly for Londoners, as reflected in the name of Assembly Passage, a short road 470 meters west of the Stepney Green tube station.

 Peasants' Revolt

 In 1381 an uprising against the tax collectors of Brentwood quickly spread; firstly in the surrounding villages and then throughout the South-East of England.
 However it was the rebels of Essex led by a priest named Jack Straw, and the men of Kent led by Wat Tyler, who marched on London.
 On 12 June the Essex rebels (comprising 100,000 men) camped at Mile End.
 On the following day the men of Kent arrived at Blackheath.
-On 14 June, the young king Richard II rode to Mile End where he met the rebels and signed their charter.
+On 14 June, the teenaged King Richard II rode to Mile End where he met the rebels and signed their charter.
 The king subsequently had the leaders and many rebels executed.

 Expansion

 Speculative developments existed by the end of the 16th century and continued throughout the 18th century.
 It developed as an area of working and lower-class housing, often occupied by immigrants and migrants new to the city.

 In 1811 Bancroft Road Cemetery at Globe Fields was opened for its first burial by the separatist "Maiden Lane synagogue in Covent Garden".
 By 1884 it was in disrepair.
 The cemetery was full by 1895.
 The synagogue became bankrupt in 1907 and incorporated back into the larger Western Marble Arch Synagogue.

 In 1820 the New Globe pub opened next to the new "Globe Bridge", with its licence possibly transferring from a nearby pub called the Cherry Tree which closed at around this time.

 Mile End Hospital was originally an infirmary for the local workhouse, established in 1859.
 In 1883 the facility was rebuilt as the "Mile End Old Town Infirmary".
 A training school for nurses was added in 1892.
 During the First World War it served as a military hospital.
 In 1930 it was renamed "Mile End Hospital" and then joined the National Health Service when it commenced in 1948.
 It was renamed "the Royal London Hospital (Mile End)" in 1990 but reverted back to "Mile End Hospital" in 1994.
 Also in June 1990 the Bancroft Unit for the Care of the Elderly opened at Mile End Hospital having moved from Bethnal Green.
 In 2012 it was taken under the management of Barts Health NHS Trust.